 Price by 1-70 Grade (Latest Auction Records Included)

-Collector recognize its unique status as the final 90% silver Kennedy proof and potential Light Finish error variety appeal.
+Collectors recognize its unique status as the final 90% silver Kennedy proof and value the potential Light Finish error variety.

 Market Activity: 2018-S Silver DCAM Half Dollar